Just starting out – how to get started with investing

 - Become an entrepreneur and grow a business (or two)!

 For our path, my wife and I have focused on owning our home (now condo) and investing in the stock market.
-I run this blog but it’s more of a passion and side hobby than any wealth generator for sure.
+I run this blog but it’s more of a passion instead of any wealth generator for sure.
 I barely earn minimum wage from this site!
 That’s OK though, I enjoy running it.

 Ultimately you need to determine what your wealth building path is and develop a plan around that.
 Financial plans or business plans always come before financial products.